Sayrarh/Ethernaut-Challenge-Review/Fallout.md

 ```

-This means that the owner variable is not set to the address that deploys the contract and thus, the onlyOwner modifier will always fail, allowing anyone to call the collectAllocations() function and drain the contract's balance. <br/>
+This means that the owner variable is not set to the address that deploys the contract and thus, the onlyOwner modifier will always fail.
+Anyone can call the Fal1out() function and then call the collectAllocations() function and drain the contract's balance. <br/>
 Also, the allocations mapping will also not be initialized, as it is also done in the constructor function.
 This vulnerability allows any user to claim ownership of the contract and drain its balance by calling the collectAllocations() function.

 Call function Fal1out or run this command: